 In October of 2008, 65 children aged 4 to 6 years began their studies in Lova Soa, a two-classroom school in the highlands of central Madagascar, staffed by Malagasy teachers.
 Lova Soa means School of Good Inheritance.

 In January 2010 we opened our second school, SekolyTenaquip, with 126 students and seven staff.
 The school is named for the Tenaquip Foundation in Canada, which has supported the cost of constructing all buildings associated with MSP.

 We provide education to the children and youth from more than eighteen Malgasy villages--a pretty good result from what began as a short mission trip.

 Madagascar is an island country off Africa’s southeast coast in the Indian Ocean.
 Madagascar was a colony of France from the late 1890s until independence in 1960.

-In 2012 the population of Madagascar was estimated at just over 22 million, with approximately two-thirds of the population living below the national poverty line of one dollar per day.
+In 2019 the population of Madagascar was estimated at 26 1/2 million, with 75% of the population earning less than $1.90/day.
+Madagascar has the 4th highest rate of chronic malnutrition with almost half the children under the age of 5 yrs suffering from stunting.
+60% of the population are under the age of 25.
+The average life expectancy is 65.5 yrs.
 Access to education and medical care is extremely limited due to the lack of medical centers and schools, relatively few trained personnel and the poverty of the Malagasy population.